ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/rabbitmq.md

 -   `rabbitmq_routing_key_list` – A comma-separated list of routing keys.
 -   `rabbitmq_row_delimiter` – Delimiter character, which ends the message.
 -   `rabbitmq_num_consumers` – The number of consumers per table.
 Default: `1`.
 Specify more consumers if the throughput of one consumer is insufficient.
 -   `rabbitmq_num_queues` – The number of queues per consumer.
 Default: `1`.
 Specify more queues if the capacity of one queue per consumer is insufficient.
-Single queue can contain up to 50K messages at the same time.
+A single queue can contain up to 50K messages at the same time.
 -   `rabbitmq_transactional_channel` – Wrap insert queries in transactions.
 Default: `0`.

 Required configuration: